ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 8, 2022

+OP_RETURN before the output script can halt the transaction and bitcoins in that transaction cannot be spent later on.
+You can write some words after that as well that are permanently written in history.
+I believe this is the birthplace of NFTs.

 #### Jan 7, 2022

 Proof of work is finding a hash vale that is lesser than a target.
 Mining means trying as many entries as one can to find that hash.